Noksek2/Noksek2/README.md

 - I don't know english
 - Interested in PL/compiler and Graphics Engine (noob)
 - i wish normal life
-- dislike vibe coding, but for Q&A
+- AI doesn't exist for vibe coding, but for learning.
 <!--
 **Noksek2/Noksek2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.